qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/metadatatools.rst

    * - **Target layer**
      - ``TARGET``
      - [layer]
-     - The layer to which metadata will be copied.
+     - The layer to which metadata will be pasted.
 Any existing metadata in this layer will be replaced.

 Outputs
 .......